What Skills Are Needed to Qualify for Jobs As an Office Clerk?

 Office clerks must complete many different kinds of administrative tasks daily, and must have a wide skill set as well as the ability to adapt to daily changes in their responsibilities.

 Office clerks typically need communication, computer, and administrative skills.
 Keep reading to learn more about these abilities, as well as some advanced skills that might be required.

 |Median pay||The median yearly wage of general office clerks in 2018 was $32,730 according to the US Bureau of Labor Statistics.|

 |Job outlook||The increase in employment of general office clerks varies by industry, but overall employment will decrease by 1% between 2016-2026.
 The best job prospects are expected in the healthcare industry.|

 |Entry-Level Educations||A minimum of a high school diploma is necessary.|

 |Similar Occupations||Customer Service Representatives, Receptionists, Secretaries, Administrative Assistants|

-Office clerks should be familiar with calendar and scheduling programs, as well as database, spreadsheet, word processing, e-mail and desktop publishing applications.
+Office clerks should be familiar with how to use computers effectively, including calendar and scheduling programs, as well as database, spreadsheet, word processing, e-mail, and desktop publishing applications.
 They also need to be adept at data entry.

 General Office Skills

-In certain office settings, office clerks might take on more advanced or complicated tasks.
-In these instances, office clerks might need to be able to keep records for payroll, make out paychecks or take inventory.
+In certain office settings, office clerks might require more advanced or complicated clerical skills.
+In these instances, office clerks might need to be able to keep records for payroll, make out paychecks, or take inventory.
 If they're being asked to supervise other employees, office clerks also might need some managerial skills.